vishal9887/eshopbox-rate-limiter/README.md

 ## How it works

-I'm tracking the current second and keeping a counter.
-When a new second starts, counter resets to 0.
-If counter is under the limit, allow the request, otherwise reject.
+I keep track of the current second and a counter.
+Every time `allowRequest()` is called I check — are we still in the same second?
+If yes and counter is under the limit, allow it.
+If counter hit the limit, reject it.
+When a new second starts, counter resets.

 ## Thread safety

-I used JavaScript because Node.js is single threaded.
-The event loop processes one thing at a time so `allowRequest()` can never run twice at the same moment.
-No locks needed, no race conditions possible.
+Node.js is single threaded so only one call runs at a time.
+No two calls to `allowRequest()` can happen at the same moment.
+So no locks or mutex needed — it's safe by default.

+## Test

+The test fires 5000 requests with a limit of 10.
+Only 10 get through.
+Rest are rejected.